Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Introduction

-Given that equality of false positive rates between groups, equality of false negative rates between groups, and calibration between groups are all important fairness criteria (\cite{corbett2018measure}), it would be ideal if a classifier could satisfy all three.
-Unfortunately, previous work shows that simultaneously fulfilling all three of these fairness criteria is impossible, except under highly constrained circumstances such as when a classifier achieves 100\% accuracy with each instance receiving a prediction score of exactly 0 or 1 (\cite{chouldechova2017fair, kleinberg2016inherent, pleiss2017calibration}). \citet{pleiss2017calibration} attempt to find a relaxed notion of error rate difference that can be simultaneously achieved alongside group calibration.
-However, they demonstrate that one may only simultaneously achieve group calibration with a relaxed version of one of either equalized false positive or false negative rates.
-Furthermore, they show that classifiers simultaneously satisfying two of these three fairness criteria must engage in the equivalent of randomizing a certain percentage of predictions.
-Thus, the authors suggest that practitioners should only attempt to satisfy one of the three fairness criteria based on importance, instead of trying to simultaneously fulfill a relaxed notion of two of them.
-Often, however, all three fairness notions embody valid concerns of different groups (\cite{corbett2018measure}).
-Merely satisfying one of them may not do justice to the various interests and rights of the groups, and, as discussed above, might even amount to unjustified discrimination if the law demands a balance rather than an absolute priority of one criterion.
+Given that equality of false positive rates between groups, equality of false negative rates between groups, and calibration between groups are all important, socially and even legally desirable fairness criteria \cite{corbett2018measure}, it would be ideal if a classifier could satisfy all three.
+Unfortunately, previous work shows that simultaneously fulfilling all three of these fairness criteria is impossible, except under highly constrained circumstances such as when a classifier achieves 100\% accuracy with each instance receiving a prediction score of exactly 0 or 1 \cite{chouldechova2017fair, kleinberg2016inherent, pleiss2017calibration}.
+Merely focusing on one of these metrics may not do justice to the various interests and rights of the groups, and, as mentioned above, might even amount to unjustified discrimination if the law demands a balance rather than an absolute priority of one criterion.